Giftikem-data/Retail-Sales-Analysis/README.md

 - Verified that all identified missing values in critical columns were resolved.
 - Confirmed dataset readiness for analysis and reporting.

-**Outcome**
-The cleaned dataset was validated and structured for accurate exploratory data analysis, KPI reporting, and dashboard creation.

 **Key Insights**
 - The Electronics category generated the highest total revenue despite not having the highest transaction volume, indicating stronger sales of higher-priced products.
 A moderate performance difference is observed across the categories.
 - Sales peaked in December 2022 and December 2023, highlighting clear seasonality in customer purchasing patterns.